 - 1Don't slouch, slump or sprawl.
 Try to keep your head upright and pay attention to your posture.Watch your Posture.Advertisement

 - 2If you feel yourself getting sleepy, sit up straight and stretch your arms and legs.
 Move your neck from side to side, and your wait left to right.Stretch.

 - 3While the professor is teaching/lecturing, try to stay focused on what he/she is discussing.
 Be active in your thinking.
 Ask yourself questions about what your teacher is discussing.
 Compare what your teacher is saying to what you already know.Stay Focused.

 - 4Taking notes is an excellent way to maintain focus stay active in your thinking.
 Your mind will be engaged if you focus on writing down what is being said.
 You also may think more and be more attentive to the lecture.
 These notes don't need to be 100% complete, just jot down the points that are interesting to you and any questions that come to your mind.
 If you don't find your note-taking helpful in focusing or while you study, you may want to look at other methods.
-There are actually 5 methods of note-taking.
-If you are a very logical thinker you might try the Cornell Method of note-taking, while if you're more kinetic you might do better with Mapping Method.
+There are five methods of note-taking.
+If you are a very logical thinker, you might try the Cornell Method of note-taking.
+If you're more of a kinetic thinker, you might do better with the Mapping Method.
 Experiment with different methods and find the one that keeps you active, focused and enhances your studying.Take Notes.

 - 5Think about it.
 You don't fall asleep when you are active.
 How many people have you seen sleeping on a treadmill?
 Or dozing at a concert?
-When you're active and participating you'll stay awake.
-Even if your professor doesn't offer engagement activities try to actively participate in the recitations and discussions.
+When you're active and participating, you'll stay awake.
+Even if your professor doesn't offer engagement activities try to participate in the recitations and discussions actively.
 Ask questions for clarification.Participate.